Let’s face it: Every entrepreneur wants to sell more products. This remains true of Knowledge Commerce professionals.

 That’s a $50 discount.
 However, many of those customers might have just bought one course instead of three.
 You’re increasing the transaction by $150 by offering the bundle.

 Keep in mind that you can bundle things other than online courses.
 Create a bundle with a coaching call, an online course, and an e-book, for instance.
-Use your imagination.
+Maybe you have affiliate marketing or brand sponsorships you can leverage- for example, many YouTube creators are sponsored to promote VPN subscriptions - Use your imagination.

 23. Feature Your Most Popular Product